a-shakouri/s-adrc/README.md

 # S-ADRC

 Some examples for suboptimal active disturbance rejection controller (S-ADRC) applied to unknown time-varying second-order nonlinear systems.
-A reference will be added after acceptance for publication.
+See Examples 1, 2, and 3 in Ref.[^1] for more details.

 ## File(s)